BjrInt/.img/README.md

 ### Preloaded collection
 It is possible to add custom pictures to your collection, those pictures will be loaded each time you load the page, thus saving tremendous amount of time working with logos or other type of recurring material.
 Simply add pictures in the *presets/collection* directory then push the array in the *presets/collection.js*, it's as simple as that!
 You can also add custom fonts using the same principle.

+## Chrome issues
+Since chrome has an odd behavior with the way it handles image buffer, there are several limitations to this tool on that browser.
+The "fill" select that appears whenever you create a shape will not show you which image from the collection you're using, you can still guess which resource it is since they're listed by index.

 ## Changelog
 * v0.0.1